moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 sidebar_label: Contentful
 ---

+> ⚠️ This recipe is out-of-date.
+It needs to be updated in regards to `i18n` as well as to use the new `getStaticProps` / `getServerSideProps` methods.
+If you are going to use use Contentful in your next project, please upgrade this recipe.

 This recipe aims to guide you through the implementation of Contentful in the project and also provides custom solutions for different use-cases.

 ### What is a CMS?